FredKSchott/snowpack/docs/01-introduction.md

 ## Introduction

-Today's web tooling is built on an outdated assumption: that a website can't run in the browser without a bundler.
-This may have been true in the past, but ESM `import`/`export` support in the browser changed everything.
+Web development is built on an outdated assumption: that you can't build a website without a bundler.

-**The truth is, you no longer need a bundler during development.**

-This is great news for developers because bundlers can easily introduce a mix of configuration, plugins, dependencies and tooling complexity to your workflow that you probably wouldn't otherwise need.
-Understanding how to configure a bundler shouldn't be a prerequisite for being a great web developer.

-Not only that, but bundling during development adds a significant slow down to your dev workflow.
-When you make changes to a bundled application, you need to wait for the bundler to rebuild an entire chunk of your application just to update your changes to a single file.
+The concept of bundling and combining files together for production has been around for ages.
+However, at some point in the last decade bundling shifted from a production nice-to-have to a full-on dev requirement.
+Bundler configuration files, plugins, dependencies, tooling complexity, code-splitting, longer build times... none of this should be required by default.

-**Snowpack marks the start of an entirely new generation of bundle-free development tooling.**
+**Snowpack marks the start of an new generation of tooling that is fast, simple and bundle-free during development.**

 ### What is Snowpack?

-- <strong>Snowpack is bundle-free build tooling for the next generation of web development.</strong>
+- <strong>Snowpack is the fastest way to build & develop web applications.</strong>
+- Snowpack installs npm dependencies that run in the browser without a bundler.
-- Snowpack works with React, Vue, Svelte and all of your favorite frameworks and build tools.
+- React, Vue, Svelte, Babel, TypeScript, PostCSS and all of your favorite tools & frameworks are supported with simple 1-line build integrations.
-- Snowpack's lightning-fast dev server starts up in &lt;20ms and reflects changes instantly thanks to single-file rebuilding.
+- Snowpack's dev server starts up in &lt;20ms and reacts instantly to changes thanks to single-file rebuilding.
-- Snowpack optimizes your site for production thanks to a built-in Parcel integration.

-Snowpack removes the bundler from your development workflow so that you can build faster with less complexity.
-Connect your favorite build tools like Babel and PostCSS to customize how your source files are handled with simple, 1-line build tool integrations.

-Snowpack also ships with a built-in Parcel integration to optimize & bundle your site for production.
-Bundling for production with Parcel keeps your site running fast without slowing down your development workflow.
+- Continue to optimize your site for production with Snowpack's built-in [Parcel](https://parceljs.org/) integration.

 ### Who's Using Snowpack?